 Learn the best way to bid.

-In addition to your Quality Score, your bids help determine if your ads are shown when people search, and what order they appear in.
+In addition to your Quality Score, your bids help determine if your ads are shown when people search and in what order they appear.
 A good bidding strategy and high Ad Rank are key to getting your ads shown.
 Here are a few tips to get you started.

 1. Use the right tools to improve

-The Keyword Planner helps you find the best starting bid for each keyword and gathers useful bidding data, which can help you improve your Ad Rank.
+The Keyword Planner helps you find the best-starting bid for each keyword and gathers useful bidding data to help you improve your Ad Rank.

 2. Bid smarter